Navigating Group Practice Culture and Successfully Transitioning to Private Practice in Mental Health

 If using a recruiter, verify the information they provide.
 Recruiters might emphasize positive aspects to secure placements, so it’s crucial to cross-check with direct sources within the practice.

-The Role of Collaboration and Peer Support in Group Practices
+The Importance of Collaboration and Peer Support in Group Mental Health Practices

 1. Collaboration and Peer Support